r4victor/tenthousandmeters/content/blog/python_bts_06.md

 output += some_string
 ```

-If the `output ` varialbe references a string that has no other references, it's safe to mutate that string.
+If the `output ` variable points to a string that has no other references, it's safe to mutate that string.
 This what `unicode_concatenate()` does.

 It might be tempting to handle other special cases in the evaluation loop as well and optimize, for example, integers and floats.
 The comment explicitly warns against it.
 The problem is that a new special case comes with an additional check, and this check is only usefull when it succeeds.
 Otherwise, it may have a negative effect on performance.